HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 #### Example Task Based Transaction with a Formal Authorization

-Referred-to Provider Seeks Patient B's Active Conditions from referring Provider to support performing the requested service.
+In this scenario, a referred-to Provider Seeks Patient B's Active Conditions from referring Provider to support performing the requested service.

-Preconditions and Assumptions:
+##### Preconditions and Assumptions:

 1. The Referred-To Provider creates a CommunicationRequest formally authorizing information to be gathered on Patient B.
    - Note that in this example, the Referred-To Provider (data consumer) is both the requester and the recipient of the data.
 The requester could also be a 'third party'.